-De La Warr Pavilion is pleased to present Ssh Ow, the first major solo exhibition in a UK public gallery in a decade by Dublin-based artist Jaki Irvine (b.
-1966, Dublin).
-Irvine uses video, installation, photography, music composition and writing to explore the complex ways we imagine ourselves and the world around us, a process which, for Irvine, has both philosophical and political implications.
-Overheard conversations and everyday incidents, casually observed, often form the starting point for Irvine’s work.
-She weaves these real events into fictions, making films and videos that reflect on the fragmented, mysterious and often absurd nature of the human condition.
+Jaki Irvine (b.
+1966, Dublin) works across video, installation, photography, music composition, and writing to explore the complex ways we imagine ourselves and the world around us.
+For Irvine, this process has both philosophical and political dimensions.
+Everyday incidents and overheard conversations often form the starting point for her work.
+She weaves these real events into films and videos that reflect on the fragmented, mysterious and often absurd nature of the human condition.

-Within this fragmented structure, Ack Ro’ uses rhythmic repetition to offer a momentary sense of orientation, a fleeting return that allows for reflection, mourning, and eventual release, inviting viewers to imagine and even feel the coexistence of different temporalities.
+Ack Ro’s nonlinear arrangement of images and sounds is informed by the disorienting effects of dementia, conditions that affect a person’s sense of time.
+The installation uses rhythmic repetition to offer a momentary sense of orientation, a fleeting return that allows for reflection, mourning, and eventual release, inviting viewers to imagine and even feel the coexistence of different temporalities.

-Irvine’s project at DLWP includes a newly commissioned immersive live work, SHWO EM TEH WAY OT GO HMOE, to be presented in the auditorium on 24 May 2025.
-This performance features a live graphic score paired with musical improvisation based on the song Show Me the Way to Go Home (1925), famously remembered as a sea shanty from the film Jaws (1975).
+Irvine’s project at DLWP includes a newly commissioned live work, SHWO EM TEH WAY OT GO HMOE, to be presented in the auditorium on 24 May 2025 (BOOK YOUR TICKET).
+This performance combines a live graphic score with musical improvisation inspired by the song Show Me the Way to Go Home (1925), famously remembered as a sea shanty from the film, Jaws (1975).

 Jaki Irvine lives and works between Dublin and Mexico and is a regular artist advisor at the Rijksakademie, Amsterdam.
 She has exhibited at Tate Britain, London; Louisiana Museum, Denmark; Van Abbemuseum, Eindhoven; Kunstinstituut Melly, Rotterdam; Moderna Museet, Stockholm; Kunsthalle Bern, Switzerland; the ICA, London; ACCA Melbourne; Galerie für Gegenwartskunst, Freiburg; Museu de Arte Moderna do Rio de Janeiro; Yerba Buena Centre for the Arts, San Francisco; Estorick Collection, London; the Hugh Lane Gallery, Dublin; the Glucksman, Cork; and Dublin Contemporary 2011.
 In 1997, she represented Ireland at the Venice Biennale.
 Solo exhibitions include Irish Museum of Modern Art, Dublin; Chisenhale Gallery, London; Staatliche Kunsthalle, Baden-Baden; Delfina Project Space, London; Henry Moore Institute, Leeds; The Model, Sligo; The Douglas Hyde Gallery,